Hunter314/unity-trusses/README.md

 # Scenes
 ## BuildingTruss.unity
 A truss resembling a building, with a modifyable number of "stories" and modifyable shape.
 Is the shape of a rectangular prism and has cross-sections in all rectangular cells.
+## Configuration2.unity
+A simple kingspost truss, pinned at the edges.
 ## Configuration2.1.unity
 A variation of a double pendulum in three dimensions.
 Helpful for developing intuition for recognizing stress/strain from the color of the members.